-Eye injury is one of the most prevalent injuries in the workplace and on the sports field, but it is also the easiest to prevent.
-The following addresses three of the most common misconceptions related to eye injury as well as solutions to the issues they present.
+Eye injury is one of the most common injuries in the workplace and at home.
+Ironically it’s also one of the easiest to prevent.
+The following are three of the most common misconceptions related to eye.
+We’ve also presented solutions for these problems.

-- Wearing regular sunglasses or eyeglasses will not prevent sports injuries and often can make an injury worse.
-Eye2Brain says that fashion sunglasses and eyeglasses made for vision correction only do not protect against sports injuries because they are made from different material than protective athletic eyewear.
-In fact, fashion sunglasses and corrective eyeglasses often make an injury worse or even cause an injury when they shatter from a blunt force and the pieces go into the eye.
+Fashion sunglasses and eyeglasses do not protect against sports injuries because they are made from different material than protective eyewear.
+In fact, fashion sunglasses and corrective glasses often make an injury worse or even cause an injury when they shatter from impact

-Choose the best athletic eyewear for your specific activity.
+Choose the best sports eyewear for your particular activity, and make sure it’s actually safety eyewear.
 A solution exists for every sport from fishing to baseball to running.

-- While most people realize the damage the sun can do to skin, many still fail to realize how much the sun can also damage the eyes.
-In “˜Eye”™ didn”™t know that: 5 leading misconceptions about eye health, Lisa Rademakers addresses some of the leading misconceptions about eye health, including sun damage.
-The article states that there are a variety of eye conditions that can be caused by sun exposure, including cataracts and macular degeneration.
+In Eye didn’t know that: 5 leading misconceptions about eye health, Lisa Rademakers addresses some of the leading misconceptions about eye health, including sun damage.
+Sun exposure can cause a variety of eye conditions, including cataracts and macular degeneration.